Numi2/unchained/aucition.md

-Here’s the simplest viable path: a non-custodial CLOB with atomic, hashlock-based settlement.
-No new scripting language.
-One small consensus change.
+a non-custodial CLOB with atomic, hashlock-based settlement.

 Goal